-For a long time, I have been getting ready to make a quiche and the Easter Sunday was a good enough day to make a quiche.
-I browsed several websites to get an inspiration and an idea what are the quiche ‘musts’.
-But at the end, the quiche seemed like too much work and a good frittata was a good enough replacement.
+For a long time, I have been getting ready to make a quiche, and the Easter Sunday was a good enough day to make a quiche.
+I browsed several websites to get inspiration and an idea what are the quiche ‘musts’.
+But at the end, the quiche seemed like too much work, and a good frittata was a good enough replacement.

 Spring Stovetop Frittata

 - 2 green onions (sliced)

 - 2 cm piece of zucchini (thinly sliced)